 Okay, so not every startup is like that, but you must admit, a lot of people have their version of this “sexy” idea of what it would be like if they had their own company.

 Meanwhile, it is very easy to forget the “unsexy” – the essential and unavoidable administrative side of setting up and maintaining a company in Hong Kong.
 While it might be tempting to ignore this step, as it always goes, the better prepared you are now, the fewer problems you’ll have later.

-Too often potential customers have approached us concerned about saving a few hundred dollars here and there.
-Don’t get me wrong, it is admirable to be prudent but if you have barely any cash to set up, how are you going to start running the company let alone maintain it?
+Too often, potential customers have shown concern about saving a few hundred dollars here and there.
+Don’t get me wrong, it is admirable to be prudent, but if you have barely any cash to set up, how are you going to start running the company, let alone maintain it?

-It would be wonderful if you could just incorporate your company and then not have to worry about the administration, but this is simply not the case.
-Every year, Hong Kong companies are required (at least) to:
+It would be wonderful if you could incorporate your company and then not have to worry about the administration, but this is simply not the case.
+Every year, Hong Kong companies are required (at a very minimum) to: